/dddpy

 if !validate_isbn(value):

-raise ValueError("value should be valid ISBN format.")
+raise ValueError("Value should be a valid ISBN format.")

 object.__setattr__(self, "value", value)